oban-bg/oban/README.md

 #### Pruning

 Although Oban keeps all jobs in the database for durability and observability, it's not a great thing if the table grows indefinitely.
-Job pruning helps us by deleting old records from the `oban_jobs` table.
+Job pruning helps us by deleting old records from the `oban_jobs` tables.
 It has 3 modes:

 * Disabled - No jobs are deleted.
 Example: `:disabled`
 * Limit-based - Keeps the latest N records.
 Example: `{:maxlen, 100_000}`